What is a Personal Loan With a Cosigner?

 Being a cosigner isn’t right for every situation.
 Before you decide to become a cosigner, it’s important to understand what other options exist.

-The borrower can look into government loans, which may be designed for people with poor credit or limited credit history.
-Finally, the borrower could wait to get a personal loan and work on building their credit in the meantime, such as with a secured credit card.
-If they build up their credit enough, they may qualify for a loan without needing a cosigner.
+The borrower can look into certain government loans depending on the type of loan they need, which may be designed for people with low credit score or limited credit history.
+Or, the borrower could wait to get a personal loan and work on building their credit.
+If they improve their credit enough, they may qualify for a loan without needing a cosigner.

 Additional Resources